AntsInMyEy3sJohnson/hazeltest/README.md

 __Mandatory Properties__
 There are two things you have to tell Hazeltest if you want it to connect to a Hazelcast cluster: the cluster's name, and at least one endpoint to connect to.
 Both of these parameters are injectable via environment variables:

 * ``HZ_CLUSTER``: Specifies the name of the target Hazelcast cluster (i.e. the string you specified on Hazelcast's side using the `hazelcast.cluster-name` property).
-For example, the Hazelcast Helm chart contained in this repository by default sets ``cluster-name`` to ``hazelcastplatform`` and, correspondingly, the Helm chart for Hazeltest configures ``HZ_CLUSTER``
+For example, the Hazelcast Helm chart contained in this repository by default sets ``cluster-name`` to ``hazelcastplatform`` and, correspondingly, the Helm chart for Hazeltest sets ``HZ_CLUSTER`` to the same value.
-* ``HZ_MEMBERS``: Although this can be a comma-separated list of members to connect to, in most cases, providing a single member -- or an endpoint pointing to at least one member, such as a loadbalancer host name -- is completely sufficient, as the all-member routing mode (also known as "smart routing") enabled by default in the Hazelcast Golang client will figure out the remaining members on its own, assuming they're on the same network.
+* ``HZ_MEMBERS``: Although this can be a comma-separated list of members to connect to, in most cases, providing a single member -- or an endpoint pointing to at least one member, such as a loadbalancer host name -- is completely sufficient, as the all-member routing mode (also known as "smart routing") enabled by default in the Hazelcast Golang client used by Hazeltest will figure out the remaining members on its own and automatically connect to them, too, assuming they're on the same network and nothing blocks access.
+For example, if you run a Hazelcast cluster on a couple of VMs and want Hazeltest to load-test its members, specifying ``<host name or IP of one of the VMs>:5701`` should suffice, assuming you exposed the Hazelcast member running on the VM using Hazelcast's default port of ``5701``.
+(Obviously, if you're running your Hazelcast members on a system in which IPs have limited meaning because they can arbitrarily change -- think of a Pod running in Kubernetes --, you'll be better off using a hostname than an IP.)